Takenobou/redbridge-council-rubbish-scraper/README.md

 # Redbridge Council Rubbish Scraper

-Tiny Go HTTP service that pretends to be the Redbridge “SaveAddress” flow once a week, scrapes the five-week schedule, and exposes both an `.ics` feed (with VALARMs) and JSON helpers you can plug into automations.
+Minimal Go microservice that emulates the Redbridge “SaveAddress” handshake, scrapes the council’s bin schedule, and publishes the dates as an `.ics` feed plus lightweight JSON endpoints you can plug into automations.

 ## Project layout